RobertDober/ruby_ears/README.md

 # ruby_ears

-An Earmark Clone in Ruby for a fast dev cycle
+An EarmarkParser Clone in Ruby for a fast dev cycle